GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-neo4j/README_Google_Cloud_to_Neo4j.md

 ### Required Parameters

-* **jobSpecUri** (Path to job configuration file): The path to the job specification file, which contains the configuration for source and target metadata.
+* **jobSpecUri** (Path to the job specification file): The path to the job specification file, which contains the configuration for source and target metadata.
-* **neo4jConnectionUri** (Path to Neo4j connection metadata): Path to Neo4j connection metadata JSON file.
+* **neo4jConnectionUri** (Path to the Neo4j connection metadata): The path to Neo4j connection metadata JSON file.

 ### Optional Parameters

 * **optionsJson** (Options JSON): Options JSON.
 Use runtime tokens.
 (Example: {token1:value1,token2:value2}).
 Defaults to empty.
 * **readQuery** (Query SQL): Override SQL query.
 Defaults to empty.
 * **inputFilePattern** (Path to Text File): Override text file pattern (Example: gs://your-bucket/path/*.json).
 Defaults to empty.
-* **disabledAlgorithms** (Disabled algorithms to override jdk.tls.disabledAlgorithms): Comma separated algorithms to disable.
+* **disabledAlgorithms** (Disabled algorithms to override jdk.tls.disabledAlgorithms): Comma-separated algorithms to disable.
 If this value is set to `none` then no algorithm is disabled.
-Use with care, as the algorithms disabled by default are known to have either vulnerabilities or performance issues.
+Use with care, because the algorithms that are disabled by default are known to have either vulnerabilities or performance issues.
 (Example: SSLv3, RC4).
 * **extraFilesToStage** (Extra files to stage in the workers): Comma separated Cloud Storage paths or Secret Manager secrets for files to stage in the worker.
 These files will be saved under the `/extra_files` directory in each worker (Example: gs://your-bucket/file.txt,projects/project-id/secrets/secret-id/versions/version-id).